Jordan-Prescott/odins-spear/docs/docs/methods/authentication/put-user-authentication-service.md

----
-description: my_api.put.user_authentication_service()
----

-# 👮‍♀️ PUT - User Authentication Service
+# PUT - User Authentication Service

 Set new SIP Authentication passowrd for a single user.
 Authentication service must be assigned to the user in order to use this method.